Aeration

 What is aeration?

-Aeration is the process whereby small holes are made in the soil to allow air, water and nutrients to penetrate the soil profile more easily
+Aeration is the process of creating small holes in the soil to allow air, water, and nutrients to move more freely through the soil profile.
+This improves the environment around the grass roots and supports stronger, healthier growth.

 Why do lawns need aeration?